GEORGIA LAW ON HIT & RUNS

 FINDING A HIT & RUN DRIVER

-Finding a hit-and-run driver, though, is not easy—it takes time, energy, and resources, but Mike Rafi has successfully done it before.
+Finding a hit and run driver, though, is not easy—it takes time, energy, and resources, but Mike Rafi has successfully done it before.
 Mike will go to the scene, examine any physical evidence (like car parts left behind), speak to witnesses, and gather any video evidence.
-If you have been in an accident and the other driver left the scene, contact Mike immediately so he can begin searching for the driver and hold that driver accountable.
+If you are in need of a hit and run accident lawyer in Atlanta, contact Mike immediately so he can begin searching for the driver and hold that driver accountable.